-Blepharitis is a non-specific term meaning inflammation of the eyelids.
-This eye condition is one of the most common eye disorders in the UK and can affect people of all ages.
-Blepharitis is a long-term chronic condition that rarely disappears completely, but it is not a sight threatening.
+Blepharitis is a common, long-term, chronic condition characterised by inflammation around the edges of the eyelids.
+The eye condition is one of the most common eye disorders in the UK, affecting people of all ages.

 - Red and inflamed eyelids

 - Gritty sensation, as if a small foreign object is in the eye

 Blepharitis can be classified into:

 - Posterior blepharitis.

 Whilst there are many causes at play, the most common cause is a subset of posterior blepharitis, known as meibomian gland dysfunction (there are 40-50 meibomian glands situated within the eyelids).
 These meibomian glands are responsible for producing lipids (oils) that cover the tears on the surface of the eyes and stop them evaporating.